 Entropion, what is it?

 Entropion is a disease that makes the eyelids roll in towards the eye.
-The makes little skin folds from the lid that are pressed against the eye.
-Needless to say, this can cause a lot of irritation and pain to the eyes.
-After all, just imagine if your eyelids rolled back into your eyes.
+They make little skin folds from the lid pressed against the eye.
+This can cause irritation and pain to the eyes.
+After all, imagine if your eyelids rolled back into your eyes.
 No thanks.

-Unfortunately, the negative consequences of developing entropion don’t quite stop there.
-A lot of the times if your dog has Entropion, they’ll end up with corneal ulcers as well!
+Unfortunately, the negative consequences of developing entropion don’t entirely stop there.
+Often, if your dog has Entropion, they’ll also have corneal ulcers!
 This happens because of the increased irritation to the cornea.
-You see, when the eyelids rub against the eye more and more, the cornea gets irritated and inflamed.
+When the eyelids rub against the eye more and more, the cornea gets irritated and inflamed.
+If corneal ulceration occurs, your dog may end up with permanent scarring, blindness, or, in some cases, you might need to remove the eyeball!
+This is why it’s essential to address any issues affecting your dog’s health immediately.

 How can I tell my dog has it?

 Fortunately, the signs for entropion are pretty easy to spot.
-You’ll almost always notice something’s up with your dog’s eyes and eyelids.
-Also, your dog will demonstrate behaviors indicative that he or she is suffering from some type of eye irritation.
-In fact, the eye itself will often times be the first thing that you notice due to it being red or inflamed.
+Yo, you’ll always notice something with your dogs and eyelids.
+Also, your dog will demonstrate behaviors indicating they suffer from eye irritation.
+The watch is often the first thing you see because it is red or inflamed.

 - Akita,